Climate in Tucson AZ | Tucson Weather Guide for the Best Times to Visit

 They're the Sonoran Desert's own unique seasons.
 Each has its differences.
 You'd notice the changes with this wonderful video.

 Called Desert Dreams Celebrating Five Seasons in the Sonoran Desert.
 With 52‑minutes of stunning HD and time‑lapse footage.
 You'll see the five distinct seasons (Dry Summer, Wet Summer, Autumn, Winter, Spring) we experience in the Tucson area.
+We loved every moment of it!

 Why You Should Visit Tucson in the Fall